Geometric Quantum Computation

-The central observation of the present paper is that this binary structure realises, in a spacetime--geometric way, the algebraic pattern usually associated with entangled qubit pairs.
+In section \ref{sec:equivalencemalentanglement} we show that this binary structure realises, in a spacetime--geometric way, the algebraic pattern usually associated with entangled qubit pairs.
 The representation space of $\pi_{\mathrm{ml}}^{\mathrm{ext}}$ can be written as a direct sum

 where the above summands carry forward and backward massless Wigner UIRs respectively, while the action of $U(\Lambda_{\infty})$ exchanges the two sectors up to a sign determined by $\varepsilon$.
-We show that there exist: \begin{itemize} \item a unitary \emph{sector isometry}
+In particular we show that there exist: \begin{itemize} \item a unitary \emph{sector isometry}

 where $\mathcal H$ is isomorphic to $\mathcal H^{\text{fwd}}\simeq\mathcal H^{\text{bwd}}$, and \item a natural $*$--homomorphism of observable algebras

 \end{itemize} such that for every state $\Psi\in\mathcal H_{\oplus}$ and for every local observable $A\otimes B$ one has